SiegeEngineers/WololoKingdoms/README.md

 ## How to use (on Linux)
 You can install Age of Empires 2 HD on Linux by enabling Steam Play for unsupported games.
 Open Steam, and in the top left menu select Steam » Settings » Steam Play.
 There is a checkbox under "Advanced" to enable Steam Play for all titles.
 Restart Steam and install AoE2:HD.
 You must also install AoC 1.0c in Wine first.
-[Download the latest WololoKingdoms release](https://github.com/AoE2CommunityGitHub/WololoKingdoms/releases), extract it, make sure Steam is running and launch `WololoKingdoms.sh`.
+[Download the latest WololoKingdoms release](https://github.com/AoE2CommunityGitHub/WololoKingdoms/releases), extract it, make sure Steam is running and launch `./WololoKingdoms`.
 It will attempt to find your Wine-based AoC installation.

 > Linux is not a primary supported platform for WololoKingdoms.
 The latest releases may not always work.